The ceremony begins at 12:00 PM. No tickets are required. The ceremony will last approximately 2 1/2 hours.

 Graduates who have elected to participate in the commencement ceremony should remain for the entire ceremony.
-Participation in the ceremony is reserved for graduates of summer term only.
+Participation in the ceremony is reserved for graduates of spring semester only.
 The President, the Provost, and cadet marshals will provide directions to graduates throughout the course of the ceremony.
 Please listen carefully to their signals.

 Graduates should be seated immediately upon reaching their proper seat.